 All communications in relation to this Event must be provided in both of Canada's Official Languages.
 This includes websites, promotional material, in-venue announcements and major signage in the venues.
-RC will be able to periodically help with translation services but Host Committees will need a plan for translations, including a RC approved translation service, as well as for bilingual announcers/MC's for all events.
+RC will be able to periodically help with translation services but Host Committees will need a plan for translations as well as for bilingual announcers/MC's for events.